samrith-s/sticky-react-table/README.md

 - ✅ Infinite Scrolling
 - ✅ Column resizing based on length of value (a la Excel)
 - ❌ Keyboard Navigation (as per Gmail)
-- ❌ More events (scroll, keyup, keydown, keypress, etc.)
+- ❌ More events:
+  - Key Up
+  - Key Down
+  - Focus
+  - Blur
+  - Scroll

 In the future, we plan on implementing the following: